Hadoop vs Spark: All You Need to Know About Big Data Analytics

 What is Apache Spark?

-Apache Spark is an open-source platform for data processing framework that can quickly execute data science, data engineering, and machine learning operations on single-node clusters.
+Apache Spark is an open-source platform for data processing frameworks that can quickly execute data science, data engineering, and machine learning operations on single-node clusters.
 The Apache Software Foundation released Spark software to speed up the Hadoop computational computing software process.
 Spark uses Hadoop for processing and storage.
-Since Spark manages clusters independently, Spark uses Hadoop for only storage purposes.
+Since Spark manages clusters independently, Spark uses Hadoop for storage purposes only.

-Apache Spark supports numerous programming languages, such as Java, R, Scala, and Python.
-It includes libraries for a wide range of tasks such as SQL, machine learning, and streaming as well as it can be used anywhere from a laptop to a cluster of hundreds of servers.
+Apache Spark supports numerous programming languages like Java, R, Scala, and Python.
+It includes libraries for a wide range of tasks, such as SQL, machine learning, and streaming, and it can be used anywhere from a laptop to a cluster of hundreds of servers.
 However, it typically runs quicker than Hadoop and processes data using random access memory (RAM) rather than a file system.
 Moreover, Spark can now handle use cases that Hadoop can’t perform.

 Apache Spark is the only processing framework that involves artificial intelligence (AI) and data.
-It is the most significant open-source project in data processing.
-This allows users to execute cutting-edge machine learning (ML) and artificial intelligence (AI) algorithms after performing extensive data transformations and analysis.
+It is the most significant open-source project.
+This allows users to execute cutting-edge machine learning (ML) and artificial intelligence (AI) algorithms after extensive data transformations and analysis.

 Useful link: Comparison of AWS Vs Azure Vs GCP